 - Rinse the oxtail and brisket under cold water to remove any impurities that might be attached.

 - Place the oxtail and brisket in a clean stockpot and cover with cold water.
-For this quantity of meat, you will need about 6 litres (24 cups) of water.
+For this quantity of meat, you will need about 6 litres (24 cups) of water, or enough to just cover the meat.

 - Bring the pot to a gentle simmer.